 Q: I don’t have any musical background.
-Can I really learn the hammered dulcimer?
+Is a hammered dulcimer hard to learn to play?

-A: Yes!
+A: Not at all!
 We are all hardwired to make music.
 All you need is passion, patience, and persistence!
 You will find that learning the hammered dulcimer can be very intuitive, and if you are drawn to it, you will start learning chords and then playing your favorite songs in no time.
-If you have no previous experience, the progress will only be slower, but it will still be fun.
+If you have no previous musical experience, the progress will only be slower, but it will still be fun!
 What is important is not how good we get, but that we are enjoying playing and learning.
 Then we improve naturally!
 Additionally, there are also many experienced and patient teachers and free video lessons to help you along your way.

 Q: I don’t read music.
-Do I have to learn it to play the hammered dulcimer?
+Do I have to learn to read music to play the hammered dulcimer?

-Q: I do read music, but where do I get music for the hammered dulcimer?
+Q: I do read music, but where do I get sheet music for the hammered dulcimer?

 A: There are lots of good dulcimer arrangements of familiar songs on the internet, or in books mostly published by Mel Bay.
 However, you can use any music for the hammered dulcimer as long as it is in the dulcimer friendly keys of C, G, D, A or the relative minors of these.
 Music in other keys would need to be transposed into dulcimer keys, which you can do on the fly once you get the hang of it.
 If you are using piano music you’ll need to read the melody line only, and find harmony notes to go with that when there is opportunity.
 Since you only can play at most two notes at a time on the hammered dulcimer you can’t make the full chords written in the piano music.

 A: No, it may just seem a bit tedious.
-The first couple times you tune your dulcimer it will take a while, and you’ll think it was difficult.
+The first couple times you tune your dulcimer it will take a while, and you might think it was difficult.
 But you get really good at it really quick, and soon you don’t even think about it.
 Once you are there, it will take about five minutes to tune your hammered dulcimer!
 Check out our tuning blog post and tips post to better understand how easy it is to tune your dulcimer.
 All you need is your tuning wrench, tuning chart (which comes with your dulcimer), and tuner.
-Using a chromatic electronic tuner makes it easy.
-The thing to be careful of is when you are tuning a string, but the needle on the electronic tuner is not moving.
-Stop!
-You are on the wrong string, and that is when you break a string.
+Using a chromatic electronic tuner makes it extra easy.
+Or you can use a tuner app!

 Q: I was tuning my dulcimer and broke a string.
-Where can I get one to replace it?
+Where can I get replacement strings for my hammered dulcimer?

 A: Just send us an email telling us what gauge string you broke (the tuning chart lists the gauge of every string), give us your address, and we’ll put one in an envelope and send it off to you no charge.

-Q: How often do I have to change the strings?
+Q: How often do I have to change hammered dulcimer strings?

 A: Almost never.
-Since you don’t play with your fingers like you would a guitar, you don’t get crud on them, so they won’t corrode.
+Since you don’t play with your fingers like you would a guitar, the strings don’t get dirty and oily, so they won’t corrode.
 They are also for the most part bright steel which resists corrosion.
-Strings do eventually wear out.
-If you are playing for many hours every day, or you are in a corrosive environment, like down by the sea, you’ll need to change the strings when it just seems difficult to get them to tune right, or they don’t seem to sound right.
-Then a new set can definitely be good.
+However, strings do eventually wear out.
+If you are playing for many hours every day, or you live in a corrosive environment, like down by the sea, you’ll need to change the strings when it seems difficult to get them to tune right, or they don’t seem to sound right.
+Then a new set can definitely be a good idea.

 A: Yes.
-We list 2 years on our web site, but don’t send out any paperwork reflecting that.
+We list 2 year guarantee on our web site, but we don’t send out any paperwork reflecting that.
 In reality, if anything goes wrong with one of our instruments, we want to know about it.
 We learn something every time, and sometimes it shows us that a change needs to be made to the designs.
 So we have taken care of some pretty old stuff (older than 2 years).
-So that makes the guarantee a lifetime one… my lifetime.
+So that makes the guarantee more of a lifetime one… Chris’ lifetime.
 Of course, if you weren’t the original owner, or something happened that was not our fault, a repair won’t be free, but contact us, we’ll help you.

-A: I’d bet there are, you just haven’t found them.
-A good place to ask about that is the Hammered Dulcimer Players group on Facebook.
+A: A good place to ask about that is the Hammered Dulcimer Players group on Facebook.
 It is very active.
 After you have joined, you can ask all sorts of questions and will get good answers.
 Ask where the nearest dulcimer festival to you is (or check the festivals listed on the interactive map below).
 Dulcimer festivals are always teaching festivals with classes on any aspect of playing from very basic intro to advanced.
 You can learn a lot, and will also meet many new friends and find out about other opportunities.
 You will come home full of ideas and all charged up!
 There is also a Beginning Hammered Dulcimer Players group on Facebook that has an interactive map of other hammered dulcimer beginners throughout the world!

-Q: What is the difference between one of the Chromatic dulcimers and the Regular one of the same model?
+Q: What is the difference between one of the Chromatic hammered dulcimers and the standard one of the same model?

 A: The Chromatic has a third bridge added on the left with more notes on it to give you more options.
 Dulcimers are diatonically tuned meaning they are arranged in keys with only the familiar Do, Rey, Mi, Fa….. notes of that scale in that area.
 Accidentals are either somewhere else, or missing.
 Chromatic dulcimers have the missing notes added either on the top of the two main bridges or on the third bridge.
 The main bridges are still arranged diatonically just like regular dulcimers, so they are not chromatic in a linear fashion like a piano, but all the notes are there somewhere, so if you are needing an accidental it will be there.
 The third bridge also has low bass harmony notes so it has an extended range, giving you more options for arranging a tune.
 On Chromatic dulcimers, you still play in the dulcimer friendly keys of C, G, D, A, which are the sharps keys and their relative minors.
 It would be possible to play in flats keys, (F, B flat, etc.) but the note arrangement would be completely different, so most of us just don’t.
 But if the group you are playing with wants to play in a non-dulcimer friendly key, like in church, go for it.
 You can always find two note harmonies to go with whatever it is.

-Q: Do I really need a Chromatic dulcimer?
+Q: Do I really need a Chromatic hammered dulcimer?